nicholasgriffintn/NGWebsite2021/apps/web/content/posts/2024/12/trying-out-bedrock-knowledge-bases.md

 However, if I was doing it for a big project, I would probably look into the following:

-- Added some caching to the retrieval process
+- Adding some caching to the retrieval process
-- Look at how we can monitor the service
+- Monitoring the service with logs and dashboards
-- Look into dashboards and making more use out of OpenSearch
+- Getting more use out of OpenSearch